The Low FODMAP Diet

 The low FODMAP diet is a treatment for IBS and functional bowel syndrome which has been found in recent years to be highly effective when supervised by a trained Dietitian.
-Some people with other digestive problems such as Crohns disease may find that a low FODMAP diet helps their digestive symptoms between flares of their disease.
+Some people with other digestive problems such as Crohn's disease may find that a low FODMAP diet helps their digestive symptoms between flares of their condition.

-At Stanner Nutrition clinic we have successfully helped many clients to regain control over their IBS symptoms with out specialised low FODMAP treatment package.
+At Stanner Nutrition clinic we have successfully helped many clients to regain control over their IBS symptoms with our specialised low FODMAP treatment package.

 The package includes 2 appointments, at the initial consultation the dietitian will identify the sources of FODMAPs in your diet and give you detailed information on how you can replace these with low FODMAP alternatives.
 You will follow this strict low FODMAP diet for a period of up to 8 weeks only, until your symptoms have improved.
 You will then come back for you second consultation to plan your reintroductions.